SanteonNL/sim-on-fhir/.environment-setup/environment-setup.md

 ./sim-on-fhir-setup.sh
 ```

-Now, you can start vscode
+Now, cd into the repository and start vscode
 ```
+cd sim-on-fhir
 code .
 ```